-Low myopia: In this, the refractive error is ≥ -3.00 D.
+- Low myopia: In this, the refractive error is ≥ -3.00 D.

-Moderate myopia: In this, refractive error is ˂ -3.00 to -6.00 D.
+- Moderate myopia: In this, refractive error is ˂ -3.00 to -6.00 D.

-High myopia: In this, refractive error is ˂ -6.00 D.
+- High myopia: In this, refractive error is ˂ -6.00 D.

 Classification of hypermetropia:

-Low hypermetropia: In this, the refractive error is ≥ +2.00 D.
+- Low hypermetropia: In this, the refractive error is ≥ +2.00 D.

-Moderate hypermetropia: In this, refractive error is ˂ +2.00 to +5.00 D.
+- Moderate hypermetropia: In this, refractive error is ˂ +2.00 to +5.00 D.

-High hypermetropia: In this, refractive error is ˂ +5.00 D.
+- High hypermetropia: In this, refractive error is ˂ +5.00 D.

 Complications of Myopia and Hypermetropia

-Complications of myopia: These complications are based on the types of myopia, which are as follows:
+- Complications of myopia: These complications are based on the types of myopia, which are as follows:

-Strabismus: It is the condition, where an eye cannot move in the same direction while looking onto the object.
-This disease also refers to “Crossed eye”.
+- Strabismus or “Crossed eye” is the condition where an eye cannot move in the same direction while looking at the object.

 Key Differences Between Myopia and Hypermetropia

-- The characteristic difference between the two is the image formation wherein myopic eye, the image forms in front of the retina and in a hypermetropic eye, the image forms behind the retina.
+- The characteristic difference between the two is the image formation, wherein the image forms in front of the retina in the myopic eye, and behind the retina in the hypermetropic eye.